tasm-io/tasm/functional_spec/functional_spec.md

 ### 1.1 Purpose

-Tasm shall be a web-based that allows users to write code for a simulated 8-bit microprocessor in a safe, contained environment.
-Tasm is intended to be a successor to pre-existing simulators such as the sms32 simulator.
+TASM shall be a web-based that allows users to write code for a simulated 8-bit microprocessor in a safe, contained environment.
+TASM is intended to be a successor to pre-existing simulators such as the sms32 simulator.
 Existing simulators lack some functionality that is expected of modern applications, such as an accessible user interface, and cross-platform support.
-Tasm aims to resolve these issues.
+TASM aims to resolve these issues.
 Users shall be able to write their code in their web browser, execute their programs, debug their programs with the help of a debugger, and share their programs with other users via a shared URL.

 ### 1.2 Scope

 The system is being developed without the support of a business or an organization.
-The system is primarily aimed at students learning how to write assembly language programs, which is why a significant portion of this document is focused on the user interface.
+The system is primarily aimed at students learning how to write assembly language programs.
 Having said that, the simulator could be used by anybody who wants to learn assembly language programming.

 ### 1.3 Glossary